Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Evaluation

 \subsubsection{Comparison of RR and SNM}

 Next, we examine the effects of using RR or SNM as a function of the local privacy parameter, $\epsilon$, and, if applicable, the clipping bound (we consider both the ``clipped'' and the ``scaled'' variants of SNM).
 Our results are shown in Figure \ref{rnm-vs-rr}.
 We see that, for low values of $\epsilon$, SNM with clipping can outperform RR.
 However, at these low values of $\epsilon$, neither mechanism succeeds in outperforming the un-personalized baseline (the lift is negative).
 At higher values of $\epsilon$ (less privacy), we see that the trend shifts and RR begins to outperform SNM (both clipping and scaling).
 Notably, SNM with clipping plateaus before reaching the no-privacy limit because the clipping mechanism bounds the effects of private information.
 The dominance of RR over SNM surprised us, so we analyzed their performance on smaller samples of real and synthetic scores in Appendix \ref{snm-vs-rr}.
-We find that in cases where a) the private score distribution is extreme and b) more candidates are available, SNM outperforms RR.
+We find that in cases where a) the private score distribution is extreme, b) more candidates are available, and c) informative public scores are available, SNM can outperform RR.
 Thus, we note that the mechanisms' relative performance is likely to be quite data-dependent.